-Robert Klitzman talks about the Institutional Review Board and its importance for human subjects research.
+Robert Klitzman discusses the Institutional Review Board and its importance for human subjects research.

 You may have already completed human subjects research training at Miami so you should be familiar with many of these concepts.